-- b) Direct Retail Customers (DRCs) shall: - (1) Obtain a License from the Authority, and - (2) Comply with all applicable State, Federal and Authority requirements. - (3) Enter into and abide by the terms of an Operating Agreement with the Authority and applicable tariff agreements with the NYISO. - (4) Contract for and arrange for the delivery of their Electric Generation Service needs, including installed capacity, energy, energy losses, transmission and ancillary services. - (5) Provide the Authority with information necessary to enroll as a DRC or terminate service under Long Island Choice, as described in the Operating Procedures. - (6) Satisfy installed generation capacity requirements as provided by the applicable NYISO tariff(s), The minimum required percentage of local installed capacity is set forth in the "Statement of Installed Capacity and Local ICAP for the Long Island Choice Program".
+- b) Direct Retail Customers (DRCs) shall: - (1) Comply with all requirements of the NYISO, and - (2) Comply with all applicable State, Federal and Authority requirements. - (3) Enter into and abide by the terms of an Operating Agreement with the Authority and applicable tariff agreements with the NYISO. - (4) Contract for and arrange for the delivery of their Electric Generation Service needs, including installed capacity, energy, energy losses, transmission and ancillary services. - (5) Provide the Authority with information necessary to enroll as a DRC or terminate service under Long Island Choice, as described in the Operating Procedures. - (6) Satisfy installed generation capacity requirements as provided by the applicable NYISO tariff(s), The minimum required percentage of local installed capacity is set forth in the "Statement of Installed Capacity and Local ICAP for the Long Island Choice Program". - 7.
+ESCO Eligibility Requirements, Suspension and Revocation - a) An ESCO's status as an eligible supplier is continuous from the date of the Department eligibility letter, unless revoked or otherwise limited in accordance with the following sections of the UBP-LI-ESCO: - (1) Section 2.F., "Discontinuance of an ESCO's and Direct Customer's Participation in a Retail Access Program" and - (2) Section 2.D, "Maintaining ESCO Eligibility Status"